Frequently Asked Questions

 Admission Criteria and Procedures

 You must have a US equivalent Bachelors degree (i.e., 16 years of education), preferably in a business-related field, and an undergraduate GPA of 3.0 or better.
+The Graduate College will accept a 3-year bachelor's degree plus a 1-year post graduate degree with diploma for admission.

 No, you can apply during your last year for Fall admittance.
 Proof of degree and official final transcripts will be required prior to start of the MSF program for a student receiving a Bachelors degree from a school other than The University of Arizona.